 Plus, Amex offers a sign-up bonus for the Platinum Card.
-Amex’s public sign-up bonus worth 60,000 MR points.
+Amex’s public sign-up bonus is worth 100,000 MR points.
 It can be earned after spending $5,000 within the first three months.
-Conversely, the Centurion Card does not have any sign-up bonus.

 The Platinum Card also earns 5x MR points on Airfare booked directly with the airline or through amextravel.com.
 Like the Centurion Card, it also earns just one point for non-bonus spend.
-Both cards have the same redemption options and (mostly) the same perks.
+Both cards have the same redemption options and most of the same perks.

 Chase Sapphire Reserve

 The Chase Sapphire Reserve is another alternative to the Centurion Card.
-This card is Chase’s top credit card, even though the elusive JP Morgan Palladium Card is nearly identical except that it’s invitation-only).
+This card is Chase’s top credit card for most people (the elusive JP Morgan Palladium Card is nearly identical except that it’s invitation-only).
 The Reserve has a $550 annual fee (NOT waived the first year).

-The Reserve has a sign-up bonus worth 50,000 Ultimate Rewards (UR) points.
+Plus, Chase is offering a sign-up bonus worth 50,000 Ultimate Rewards (UR) points for the Reserve.
 It can be earned after spending $4,000 within the first three months.
 Moreover, the Reserve also earns 3x UR points on Dining and General Travel and one point per dollar on non-bonus spend.

-Most people will never receive an invitation to get the Centurion Card.
-Fortunately, there are many great alternatives that will save potential cardholders thousands in fees.
+Most people will never receive an invitation to get the American Express Centurion Card.
+Fortunately, there are many great alternatives that will save potential cardholders thousands in fees every year.
 The Centurion Card is known for its expansive list of perks.
 However, everything else about the card is pedestrian.
 This includes the earning structure, lack of sign-up bonus, and redemption methods.